andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 |SELECT_WORD_RIGHT	|Extends selection to the next word (LTR) or previous word (RTL)
 |UNDO	|Undoes the last edit operation

-Additionally, the InputMap allows for redefining of the key mappings.

-The following example illustrates how the basic navigation can be altered to support custom navigation (for example, allowing to jump to the next CamelCase word):

-        richTextArea.getInputMap().registerFunction(RichTextArea.MOVE_WORD_NEXT, () -> {
-            // refers to custom logic
-            TextPos p = getCustomNextWordPosition(richTextArea);
-            richTextArea.setCaret(p);
-        });
+These functions and the key mappings can be customized using the control's InputMap.